Jody Thomas | Executive Director

 Emily Horak | Director of Communications

 In September 2015, Emily began interning with NFWL and over the past year has grown into her newest role as the Director of Communications.
 She is dedicated to ensuring that NFWL remains in constant contact with members through dynamic online content.
 Working directly with NFWL staff and members, Emily helps to facilitate the Office Depot Backpack program each year while managing her additional responsibilities, which include managing social media accounts, assisting in the planning of foundation events, communicating with members about upcoming programming opportunities, and aiding in daily operational tasks.
 Emily is currently a student at the George Washington University in Washington, D.C. where she majors in Political Science with a concentration in Public Policy.
 You can email her at email@example.com.

 Brenna Kehew Sculley | Director of Policy & Programming

 Brenna Kehew Sculley joined the NFWL team in August of 2016.
 She plays an integral role in planning the program for the Annual Conference, and helping to shape the general policy outlook for the organization.
-With seven years immersed in state policy, she has developed a particular passion for nonpartisan collaboration and supporting women in power.
-Most recently, Brenna served as the Associate Director of Policy and Programs at Women In Government, where she directed the conference and state briefing programming, website content, social media, and policy resource creation for the organization.
+With nine years immersed in state policy, she has developed a particular passion for nonpartisan collaboration and supporting women in power.
+Previously, Brenna served as the Associate Director of Policy and Programs at Women In Government, where she directed the conference and state briefing programming, website content, social media, and policy resource creation for the organization.
 Previously, she honed her communications skills as an intern at the American University Graduate School of Communications, worked on congressional advocacy as an intern with the Foundation for Advancing Alcohol Responsibility, and has been a regular volunteer for campaigns on both sides of the aisle.
-Brenna currently resides in Hartford, CT, with frequent trips back to DC, where she provides consulting and grant writing services for non-profit groups.
+Brenna currently resides in Hartford, CT, with frequent trips back to DC, where she provides consulting and grant writing services for non-profit groups, and grassroots organizing expertise for a variety of legislative initiatives.
 You can email her at firstname.lastname@example.org.